mission-deny-the-mission/CoR-Document-V2/main.typ

   + Setup and test chatbots acting as employees and threat actors in challenges
   + Test the ability of #acronym("llm")s to give hints and tips without giving away complete answers
 + Explore the use of #acronym("ai") in #acronym("apg")
+  + Explore using #acronym("llm")s and image generation models in creating narrative content
+  + Explore using one #acronym("llm") to produce prompts and backstory for a smaller #acronym("LLM") to use
++ Extension tasks:
   + Explore using #acronym("llm")s in sample malware generation for use in malware analysis classes
   + Explore using #acronym("llm")s in generating insecure software and system configurations
-  + Explore using #acronym("llm")s and image generation models in creating narrative content

 = Research Questions